VIHATTeam/OMICALL-Flutter-SDK/README.md

     //Call in the root widget
     OmicallClient.instance.startServices();
     ```
-  - Create OmiKit: OmiKit need userName, password, realm, host to init enviroment.
+  - Create OmiKit: OmiKit need userName, password, realm, host, fcmToken to init environment(all parameters we require are mandatory).
 ViHAT Group will provides these information for you.
 Please contact for my sales:
     ```
+    String? token = await FirebaseMessaging.instance.getToken();
+    if (Platform.isIOS) {
+        token = await FirebaseMessaging.instance.getAPNSToken();
+    }
     await OmicallClient.instance.initCall(
       userName: "",
       password: "",
       realm: "",
       host: "",
       isVideo: true/false,
-    );
+      fcmToken: token // Note: with IOS, we need APNSToken, and android is FCM_Token );
     ```
-  - Create OmiKit With ApiKey: OmiKit need apikey, username, user id to init enviroment.
+  - Create OmiKit With ApiKey: OmiKit need apikey, username, fcmToken, user id to init environment (All parameters we require are mandatory).
 ViHAT Group will provides api key for you.
 Please contact for my sales:
     ```
+    String? token = await FirebaseMessaging.instance.getToken();
+    if (Platform.isIOS) {
+        token = await FirebaseMessaging.instance.getAPNSToken();
+    }
      await OmicallClient.instance.initCallWithApiKey(
       usrName: "",
       usrUuid: "",
       isVideo: true/false,
       apiKey: "",
-    );
+      fcmToken: token // Note: with IOS, we need APNSToken, and android is FCM_Token );
     ```
   - Get call when user open app from killed status(only iOS):